The Cheese Store of Beverly Hills: Products

 The store is noted for its selection of cheeses and other gourmet products.
 Because of its epicurean nature, The Cheese Store of Beverly Hills has been known to carry hard-to-find and high-end ingredients, which over the years have included Austrian pumpkin seed oil, fresh truffles (in season), varieties of French butter, various kinds of Russian caviar (Golden Imperial Osetra and Sevruga), French and Spanish hams, Italian prosciutto, and 25 varieties of extra virgin olive oil.
-As part of the store's environmental ethos customers are encouraged to bring their own bottles, which are then filled with olive oil.
+Customer are able to bring their own bottles to be filled with olive oil.

 With the relocation to a larger space in 2023 the store expanded its offerings to include prepared foods such as sandwiches and salads.